avatara9/block_roblox/README.md

     -File "$env:USERPROFILE\AppData\w_temp\Block-Roblox-All.ps1"
 ```

-### 5. Verify
+The script runs silently.
+It may look like nothing happened.
+That is normal.

+## Step 5: Check that it is installed

-Open a new elevated PowerShell session and run:
+Open PowerShell as Administrator and run:

 ```powershell
 Get-ScheduledTask -TaskName "RobloxBlock-*"
 ```

+You should see RobloxBlock tasks.

-Then inspect the log:
+Check the main log:

 ```powershell
 Get-Content `